-When meeting with your advisor, all students should write Alternate Courses at the bottom of their Registration Form in the event that one of the courses is closed or has a time conflict with another course.
-This should be a different course from the other courses already listed and not just a different section of a chosen course.
+When you meet with your advisor, you should write in Alternate Courses at the bottom of the Registration Form in case one of your first choices is closed or has a time conflict with another course.
+This should be a different course from others already listed and not just a different section of a chosen course.
 Keep a copy of this form to use as a working document when you register online.

-Make certain you have completed the prerequisites for each course before you write it on your registration form.
-If there is any doubt refer to the College Catalog for clarification.
-Online registration will not permit you to register without the completion of prerequisites or approval with an Approval Card.
+Make certain you have completed the prerequisites (if any) for each course before you write it on your registration form.
+If there is any doubt, refer to the College Catalog for clarification.
+Online registration will not permit you to register without completion of prerequisites or approval with an Approval Card.

-Students with two years or more of German or Latin at the high school level desiring to continue in the same languages must take the departmental placement exam.
+Students with two years or more of German or Latin at the high school level who want to continue in the same language(s) must take the departmental placement exam(s).

 Students with two years of French or Spanish at the high school level desiring to continue in the same language must enroll in the 102 level course.
-If they desire to enroll above the 102 level they make take a placement exam to determine their placement.
+To enroll above the 102 level, students must take a departmental exam to determine their best placement.

-101 level courses will still be available for students who wish to begin a new language or for those with less than two years of high school study in the language.
+Courses at the 101 (elementary) level will still be available for students who wish to begin a new language or for those with less than two years of high school study in the language.
 101 credit in French or Spanish will not be given to students who have completed two years of high school study of that language.

-If you drop off your Registration Form in the Registrar’s Office, or if you need special course approval, the following signatures are required on this form:
+If you drop off your Registration Form in the Registrar’s Office, or if you need special course approval, the following signatures are required:

 The Approval Form is used to obtain permission by signature for the following special situations:

-You may pick up this form from your Advisor or the Registrar’s Office, or by clicking here Approval Form.
+You may pick up this form from your Advisor, the Registrar’s Office, or by clicking here Approval Form.
 The completed form should be dropped off at the Registrar’s Office.